 If a car is standing at an intersection or if there’s a gap in traffic at an intersection, it could mean that the driver is planning to turn.

 Pro tip: look at the car’s wheels, as they serve as an early indication of its movement.

-If a car changes lane suddenly ahead of a motorcyclist, it can be deadly to the latter.
+If a car changes lanes suddenly ahead of a motorcyclist, it can be deadly to the latter.

-Fun Fact: in 98% of motorcycle accidents, weather is not the culprit.
+Fun Fact: in 98% of motorcycle accidents, the weather is not the culprit.

 It’s also a common motorcycle accident when motorcyclists smash into the opened doors of parked cars.

 It’s almost impossible to react immediately and change movement when a car driver swings his doors wide open in front of motorcyclists riding at a high speed.

 How to avoid: never ride a motorcycle between a lane of active traffic cars and parked cars.
 In such a way, you not only prevent collision with the opened doors, but also avoid running into pedestrians that might step out in an attempt to cross the road.

 If you couldn’t prevent your motorcycle accident and you’re reading this.
 First of all, the most important thing is that you’ve made it in one piece.

 Second of all, despite the widespread bias against motorcyclists, getting compensated as a motorcycle biker is possible.